kwantam/bls12-381_hash/README.md

 We describe and implement maps to [BLS12-381](https://z.cash/blog/new-snark-curve/) based on [SvdW06](#bib) and and the "simplified SWU" map of [BCIMRT10](#bib).

-The SvdW map is similar to the one described in [FT12](#bib), except that our map is defined at every point in the base field.
+The SvdW map is similar to the one described in [FT12](#bib), except that our construction is defined at every point in the base field.
 This may simplify constant-time implementations.

 The SWU map uses two new tricks to speed up evaluation.
 It also uses only field operations,